317Lab/rlab_data_parsers/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 **Master Branch Update Log**
 ++++++++++++++++++++++++++++++++++
+* Update 2022/11/16: Magda changed notebook parser output file type from pickle to frickle (i.e. hdf5) in order to save hard drive space AND to make the datafiles much more 'portable'/sharable.
+* Update 2022/03   : Jules re-wrote realtime data parser/plotter python script and parser notebook to work in python3.
+As part of this, changed output realtime data files to .bin format.
+Also, created new python reealtime data monitor to just do quick checks of shield operation without making a file.
 * Update 2021/10/20: Implemented new method of converting pip screen voltage to nA using pip-specific voltage offsets instead of assuming 1V for all pips.
 Also, added option to set cadance plots' xlims to the plotting section.
 * Update 2021/10/11: Created parse_erpabob_fall2021_delamere.ipynb and parse_erpabob_fall2021_stripped.ipynb.
 These are identical to the summer2021 versions EXCEPT for the plotting section.
 The fall2021 plotting section has a more straightforward method of setting x and y axis limits for the plot (based on crex_gse code).
 * Update 2021/10/07: Merged notebook parser files from zoom_GPS.
 This merge corrected errors in some of the parsed time arrays and have better pickle file outputs.
 Created "archived" folder to hold all archived codes.
 Added parse_erpabob_summer2021_delamere/stripped.ipynbs to archived/archived_fall21/ prior to merge.